 State Of Racial Profiling In American Retail

-With prominent cases of racial profiling at retail giants such as CVS, Macy’s, Zara and even Sephora, where performer SZA was unjustifiably accused of stealing in 2019; the issue of persistent bias towards customers of color in retail stores remains a significant problem in American society.
+With prominent cases of racial profiling at retail giants such as CVS, Macy’s, Zara and even Walmart, where a Black man was recently awarded $4.4 million for being racially profiled while shopping; the issue of persistent bias towards customers of color in retail stores remains a significant problem in American society.

 This study focuses on exploring the extent to which consumers who identify as Black or African American in the United States, experience racial profiling when shopping in a retail setting.
 Through our data we will showcase how this segment of consumers experience racial profiling while shopping and the ramifications it has on consumer behavior.